-Part B is a long-term loan from the banks which stood at USD nil as of 31 March 2023 following the successful prepayment of the outstanding loan of USD 36 million from Rabo Bank Limited and Bank of India of USD 0.5 million during the year.
+Part B is a long-term loan from the banks which stood at USD nil as of 31 March 2024.
+The Company had fully repaid the Rabo Bank International long-term loan in the year ended 31 March 2023.

 22. PENSION ARRANGEMENTS